-- If stress and anger attacks happen, stop the car and have a bit of a break. - If the driving conditions become worse and your supervising driver is uncomfortable, stop the practice session and let them drive.
+- If stress and anger attacks happen, stop the car and take a short break. - If the driving conditions become worse and your supervising driver is uncomfortable, stop the practice session and let them drive.
 Driving sessions should never place you at risk of crashing and learners shouldn't drive beyond their ability. - You should both be very proud of your decision to work together.
-Keep reminding yourselves that a few mistakes will happen sometimes, but there will be lots of progress.
+Keep reminding yourselves that a few mistakes will happen sometimes, but there will also be lots of progress.